thymeleaf/thymeleaf-docs/docs/articles/layouts.md

 -   Controllers return view names, that translate to single Thymeleaf view file (1)
--   Before rendering the view, the original `viewName` attribute in `ModelAndView` object is replaced with with the name of the layout view and the original `viewName` becomes an attribute in `ModelAndView`.
+-   Before rendering the view, the original `viewName` attribute in `ModelAndView` object is replaced with the name of the layout view and the original `viewName` becomes an attribute in `ModelAndView`.
 -   The layout view (2) contains several include elements: